-It is one of the most common type of parathas you’d find in Indian restaurants.
-So, have a look at this Palak Paratha recipe and bring restaurant like taste to your home cooked snack.
+It is one of the most common types of parathas you’d find in Indian restaurants.
+So, have a look at this Palak Paratha recipe and bring restaurant like taste to your home-cooked snack.

 - Clean the spinach leaves and boil them for around 5-6 minutes.

 - Take out in a blender and prepare the puree.

 - While kneading the dough, add the carom seeds, spinach puree, finely chopped raisins (optional) and salt.

 Well, don’t be surprised with the name of this paratha variation!

 Papad Paratha may not be a very popular dish in the country, but its crunchy texture and different taste make it a worthy candidate for your must-try list.

 Read these recipe steps and see if you can replicate them –

 - Fry the Papad using deep frying technique, and crush them when cooled down.